 For the students

-At this grade level, we won't assume T-shirts will go by the way of lab coats, with each of them striving to become the next Nobel prize winning scientists.
+At this grade level, we won’t assume T-shirts will go by the way of lab coats, and each of them striving to become the next Nobel prize winning scientists.
 Having fun while learning some basic skills in scientific discovery is plenty at this point.
 Reading the volcano information sheet (or doing a report on their own) should provide more than enough information on volcanoes, as well as a fun introduction to basic earth science.

 Once the model volcano is built (and the paper-mache mess is cleaned up), summarize this part of the earth science project with a few facts about volcanoes.
 Answering the above questions about magma as a group is also a great lead in for part 2 – making the volcano erupt.